oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-solution-definition/files/siebel-solution-definition.md

 <!--How this is aligned with the overall business strategy of the Customer-->
 <!--key values of the solution to the customer-->

-CUST_NAME is a telecommunication & ICT company operating in Belgium and on the international markets, providing services to consumers, businesses and the public sector.
+CUST_NAME is a telco & ICT company operating in CUNTRY and on the international markets, providing services to consumers, businesses and the public sector.
 CUST_NAME is the leading Belgian provider of telephony, Internet, television and network-based ICT services.
 CUST_NAME provides an advanced interconnected fixed and mobile networks offer access anywhere and anytime to digital services and data, as well as to a broad offering of multimedia content.

 Oracle Siebel is the strategic platform for B2B/B2C sales and marketing activities called "XYZ".
 Siebel implementation has performance issues with the Remote Product Configurator.
 Assessment has been done by ACS to perform some configuration changes.